tsprlng/advent-of-code-2017/README.md

 *Day 14:* As my overall enthusiasm slumps, the code quality is noticeably decreasing (or so it seems).
 Nonetheless I'm still learning something each day from this exercise.
 Will I keep up?

 *Day 23:* I finally cheated as today's question broke my scheme anyway.

+*Day 25:* That was fun.
+I still think there is a large class of problems for which I won't use Haskell.